Media buffering, seeking, and time ranges

 The buffered attribute will tell us which parts of the media has been downloaded.
 It returns a TimeRanges object, which will tell us which chunks of media have been downloaded.
 This is usually contiguous but if the user jumps about while media is buffering, it may contain holes.

-This will work with <audio> or <video>; for now let's consider a simple audio example:
+This will work with <audio> or <video>; for now let's consider an audio example:

 html